terminalcommandnewsletter/everything-chatgpt/README.md

 After that, we [get the list of conversations that appear on the sidebar](#conversation-history).

+### Can you revive a conversation?
+I had a question after the above section - can you revive a conversation by setting the request body to `is_visible: true`?
+The answer is **nope**, you can't.
+This just returns a 404 with the response `detail: Can't load conversation 94[redacted]9b`.
+But if you don't [get the list of conversations again](#conversation-history), you can still access the conversations.
+Although, trying to get a response from ChatGPT, you get a [Conversation not found](#conversation-not-found) error.

 ### Leaving Feedback on Messages
 When you click the thumbs up/thumbs down button on a message, a POST request is made to `/backend-api/conversation/message_feedback` with the request body like this:
 ```